sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-torch.md

 ## PointPerfect Corrections

 One of the great features of the RTK Torch is that it has the ability to get corrections from PointPerfect over WiFi.
 No need for NTRIP credentials!
-[Contact SparkFun](https://www.sparkfun.com/pointperfect) with your device ID, pay a small monthly fee of $8 per month (as of this writing) and your device will obtain credentials and start receiving corrections anywhere there is coverage
+[Contact SparkFun](https://www.sparkfun.com/pointperfect) with your device ID, pay a small monthly fee of $8 per month (as of this writing) and your device will obtain credentials and start receiving corrections anywhere there is coverage.

 [![PointPerfect Coverage map including L-Band and IP delivery methods](<img/PointPerfect/SparkFun RTK Everywhere - PointPerfect Coverage Map Small.png>)](https://www.u-blox.com/en/pointperfect-service-coverage)